Sanidhya-Vats/Terraform/README.md

-# Terraform Single VM Deployment
+# Terraform Looped Storage Account Deployment

-This branch contains Terraform configurations for deploying a single virtual machine (VM) in a cloud environment.
-It demonstrates how to provision a VM using best practices in infrastructure as code (IaC) with Terraform.
+This branch contains Terraform configurations for provisioning multiple storage accounts using a loop.
+This approach demonstrates how to efficiently create resources in bulk with Terraform.

 ## Project Overview

-The **Single-vm** branch is designed to showcase a straightforward setup for deploying a single VM on your chosen cloud provider.
-This example includes all necessary configurations and best practices to ensure a smooth deployment.
+The **Storage-Looped** branch is designed to showcase how to use Terraform's looping constructs to create multiple storage accounts based on a specified count or list.
+This example is ideal for scenarios where you need to manage several storage accounts programmatically.

 ## File Structure

 The branch contains the following files:

-- **`main.tf`**: The main Terraform configuration file for provisioning the VM.
+- **`main.tf`**: The main Terraform configuration file that provisions multiple storage accounts using loops.
-- **`variables.tf`**: Defines the input variables for customization.
+- **`variables.tf`**: Defines the input variables for customization, including the number of storage accounts and their properties.
-- **`terraform.tfvars`**: Contains the variable values for the deployment.
+- **`terraform.tfvars`**: Contains variable values specific to the deployment, including settings like location and account prefixes.
-- **`outputs.tf`**: Specifies the outputs for the deployed resources.
+- **`outputs.tf`**: Specifies the outputs for the deployed storage accounts, such as their names and primary access keys.
 - **`README.md`**: This file, providing an overview of the branch.

 ## Getting Started